port-labs/port-docs/docs/port-overview.md

 ## Get started with Port

-If you want to jump right in and try out Port for yourself, our [quickstart guide](/quickstart) takes less than 10 minutes to complete and covers many of Port's key pillars.
+If you want to jump right in and try out Port for yourself, our [quickstart guide](/quickstart) takes 7 minutes to complete and covers many of Port's key pillars.

 ## What is Port